 Our aims in teaching French are therefore

-- to help children learn that languages are not only interesting in themselves but lots of fun – and they can consolidate learning in literacy, ICT, numeracy and other areas of the curriculum
+- To embed in children the knowledge that languages are not only interesting in themselves but lots of fun – and that they can consolidate and complement learning in literacy, computing, numeracy and many other areas of the curriculum

 How do our pupils learn French?

 Pupils are taught primarily as a class, learning by communicative methods – by listening, memorising and copying in the earliest stages.
-The teacher demonstrates using a variety of media/visual aids and prompts, pictures, flashcards, songs and games.
+The teacher demonstrates using a variety of media/visual aids and prompts, pictures, flashcards, songs and games as well as with a growing range of books and learning materials.

 All children participate according to their ability and confidence in the topic.
 Children are encouraged to show understanding at whatever level is comfortable for them – from a nod or a gesture to replying by a word, a phrase or a sentence.